Christopher Hourigan

 Academic history

-Dr Hourigan joined the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH), Bethesda, MD, in 2012 as an Assistant Clinical Investigator and was then appointed as an Investigator in 2015.
-Dr Hourigan is currently Chief of the Laboratory of Myeloid Malignancies at the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH), Bethesda, MD.
+Prof. Hourigan joined the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH), Bethesda, MD, in 2012 as an Assistant Clinical Investigator and was then appointed as an Investigator in 2015.
+Prof. Hourigan is currently Director at the Virginia Tech FBRI Cancer Research Center in Washington, DC.

 Speaking on AML therapeutics and transplantation